 I found that Cream of Wheat and Cream of Rice have added phosphate in the form of ferric orthophosphate.

-Cold cereal options
+Cold cereal options for kidney disease

 Cereal is good by itself but to boost the nutritional content of your breakfast you want to add-in some other food groups to round out and balance your breakfast.